Connect with us

 Summary:

--I was in quarantine for 2 weeks I'm back to work.
+-I was in quarantine for 2 weeks and I’m back to work.

 -It's not normal that we have to wear masks but now we have to.
 Until a treatment is found, COVID-19 remains a part of our lives